 How to write a lease renewal letter?

 The renewal lease allows the tenant time to decide whether to continue renting the property or move out.
-In addition, this lease will let the landlord know if he will continue renting to the tenant or if he will have to find someone else to rent his property.
+In addition, this lease will let the landlord know if they will continue renting to the tenant or if they will have to find someone else to rent their property.
 If the landlord decides to increase the rent, this should be announced in the letter to the tenant to renew the lease or vacate.

 Why is it a good idea to renew a lease?

-The landlord has several benefits if the tenant chooses to renew his or her lease since the tenant is someone he or she already knows.
+The landlord has several benefits if the tenant chooses to renew their lease since the tenant is someone they already know.
 It makes sense to keep the tenant for several reasons:

 - No need to find a new tenant